+The northern long-eared bat, previously a species proposed for Endangered Species Act (ESA) listing, was listed as a threatened species by the USFWS (2015) on April 2, 2015.
 At the time the species was listed, the USFWS determined that designation of critical habitat was prudent, but not determinable.
-On April 25, 2015, the USFWS issued its determination that the designation of critical habitat is not prudent for the nor hern long-eered bat and acknowledged that white nose yndrome is the primary threat.
-According to the USFWS, information has become available that demonstrates that designating the wintering liabitat as critical habitat for the bat would likely increase the risk of vandalism and disturbance and could potentially increase the spread of white-nose syndrome.
+On April 25, 2015, the USFWS issued its determination that the designation of critical habitat is not prudent for the northern long-eared bat and acknowledged that white nose syndrome is the primary threat.
+According to the USFWS, information has become available that demonstrates that designating the wintering habitat as critical habitat for the bat would likely increase the risk of vandalism and disturbance and could potentially increase the spread of white-nose syndrome.
 In addition, designating the summer habitat as critical habitat would not be beneficial to the species because there are no areas within the summer habitat that meet the definition of critical habitat (USFWS, 2015a).
-Based on the USFWS's determination that disease, not loss of critical habitat, is the primary threat to the species (USFWS, 2016), it is unlikely that the northern long-eared bat would be affected by the Project.
-This is further supported by the minimal clearing of trees along streams and rivers, the use of HDD, and the lac of trees along the route in Montana, South Dakota, and Nebraska.
-Also there are no known hibernacula for this species found near the Project area
+Based on USFWS's determination that disease, not loss of critical habitat, is the primary threat to the species (USFWS, 2016a), it is unlikely that the northern long-eared bat would be affected by the Project.
+This is further supported by the minimal clearing of trees along waterbodies and rivers, the use of HDD, and the lack of trees along the route in Montana, South Dakota, and Nebraska.
+Also, there are no known hibernacula for this species found near the Project area.